LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

        ...
    :- end_object.

-In object-oriented programming objects are usually organized in hierarchies that enable interface and code sharing by inheritance.
+In object-oriented programming, objects are usually organized in hierarchies that enable interface and code sharing by inheritance.
 In Logtalk, we can construct prototype-based hierarchies by writing: